Interior secretary defends Trump’s environmental policies

 President Trump initially called for a 97% cut to the Land and Water Conservation Fund but seems to have changed his mind.
 In a tweet, he said he wants to fully and permanently fund it.

-Tennessee Republican Sen. Lamar Alexander praised his Trump’s decision and his support for the Restore Our Parks Act.
+Sen. Lamar Alexander (R-TN) praised Trump’s decision and his support for the Restore Our Parks Act.

 “It will surely be the most important conservation legislation of the last half-century,” Alexander said.